jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Consider first of all, that if something contains another thing, the reference back to the parent is just as apparent as the parent’s reference to a child: just look a container of the child.
 So the duality of that relation was already displayed in the diagram.

-The rule to follow is: if one direction of the relation is already displayed as going downward in the containment structure, don’t display the other direction of the relation as going downward again, because then you will be displaying the same relation twice.
+The rule to follow is: if one direction of the relation is already displayed as going downward in the containment structure, don’t display the other direction of the relation as going downward again, because then you might be displaying the same relation twice.

 So when something is already displayed as something’s parent, you don’t display the reference back to the parent as a child anymore.
 The display of a containment is already considered the display of a bi-directional relation.